sebastianpfluegelmeier/feedbackws/Readme.md

 # FeedbackWS
 A waveshaper for people who like weird math functions, feedback cycles and hate their ears and speakers.
+ATTENTION:
+Use a dc blocker and a limiter after this plugin.
+It can behave very unpredictable.

 ## What you need to install FeedbackWS
 - git